 Cyra Akila Choudhury

-Professor Choudhury pursued a graduate degree in Comparative Politics at Columbia University in New York.
-After graduating, she worked as a program associate for The National Academies, a nonprofit organization established by Congress to advise government in all policy matters.
-At the Academies, she conducted research on K-12 science education, supported the work of the Board on Physics and Astronomy and she was a Research Associate for a project on International Labor Law, researching and writing reports on international labor law and particularly child labor.
+Professor Choudhury pursued a graduate degree in Comparative Politics and Political Theory at Columbia University in New York.
+After graduating, she worked as a program associate for The National Academies of Science, Engineering, and Medicine (NAS), a nonprofit organization established by Congress to advise government in all policy matters.
+At the NAS, she conducted research on K-12 science education, supported the work of the Board on Physics and Astronomy and she was a Research Associate for a project on International Labor Law, researching and writing reports on international labor law and particularly child labor.

 In 2000, Professor Choudhury was admitted to Georgetown University Law Center where she focused on business law and legal theory.
-She graduated from the program with a Juris Doctor cum laude (top 30% of her class) in 2004 and worked for Freshfields Bruckhaus Deringer in their corporate finance practice and the New York Legal Aid Society before returning to Georgetown as the 2005 Future Law Professor Fellow (FLP).
+She graduated from the program with a Juris Doctor cum laude in 2004 and worked for Freshfields Bruckhaus Deringer in their corporate finance practice and the New York Legal Aid Society before returning to Georgetown as the 2005 Future Law Professor Fellow (FLP).
 Professor Choudhury was selected as the sole FLP fellow from a field of thousands of candidates and was the second Georgetown graduate to receive the fellowship since its inception.
-As a fellow, Professor Choudhury published a number of articles: Terrorists & Muslims: The Construction, Performance, and Regulation of Muslim Identities in the Post-9/11 United States; Comprehending “Our” Violence: Reflections on the Liberal Universalist Tradition, National Identity and the War on Iraq (invited); and her LL.M and fellowship research was published as (Mis)Appropriated Justice: Muslim Personal Law Reform, the Uniform Civil Code and the Rights of Muslim Women in India.
 Professor Choudhury completed her fellowship in 2008 and was awarded an LL.M. from Georgetown University Law Center.
 During her time as a fellow, Professor Choudhury served as pro bono counsel to a number of small arts and religious not-for-profit corporations.
 Her practice consisted of advising on incorporation, corporate governance, board structure, and subsidiaries.